Japan National Route 42: History

 Route 42 was originally designated in January 1945 as a section of Route 41 (the Kumano Highway), which ran to Tokyo.
 This ran concurrent with Route 1 (now Route 1/Route 23).
 On 18 May 1953 Route 41 was classified as a Class 2 highway and redesignated as Route 170, which was later redesignated as Route 42 when the route was promoted to a Class 1 highway.
+On 1 April 1965, the classification of Class 1 and Class 2 was discontinued, redesignating it as General National Route 42.

+On 1 April 1993, the highway was changed by removing the section of Tsu-Matsusaka and adding the Hamamatsu - Matsusaka.
+This was part of the plan to connect the Atsumi Peninsula, though the Kii Peninsula, Shikoku, Kyushu and terminating at Okinawa.
+This plan is called the Japan Sea National Land Axis Plan.